bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-06-simple-decisions.tocs_v2.md

-- 6 Simple Decisions
+- **6 Simple Decisions**
-  - 6.1 Constraints on Rational Preferences
+  - **6.1 Constraints on Rational Preferences**
-    The four constraints on rational preferences are completeness, transitivity, continuity, and independence.
-These conditions ensure the existence of a utility function that models preferences as a real-valued function over uncertain outcomes.
-The axioms underlie the von Neumann-Morgenstern framework, foundational in expected utility theory.
-For in-depth theory, see [Schoemaker 1982](https://www.jstor.org/stable/2722734).
+    - Rational preferences follow completeness, transitivity, continuity, and independence constraints.
+    - These constraints are necessary for defining rational decisions under uncertainty.
+    - The von Neumann-Morgenstern axioms formalize these constraints; see [Theory of Games and Economic Behavior](https://press.princeton.edu/books/hardcover/9780691130613/theory-of-games-and-economic-behavior).
-  - 6.2 Utility Functions
+  - **6.2 Utility Functions**
-    Rational preferences imply the existence of a utility function U matching preference orderings, unique up to a positive affine transformation.
-Utility of lotteries equals the expectation of utility over outcomes.
-This formalizes rational decision-making under uncertainty.
-A foundational reference is Bernoulli's original work [Bernoulli 1954 translation](https://www.jstor.org/stable/1907240).
+    - Rational preferences imply the existence of a real-valued utility function unique up to positive affine transformation.
+    - The utility of lotteries equals the expected utility calculated from constituent outcomes.
+    - See Schoemaker's survey on utility theory for foundational background.
-  - 6.3 Utility Elicitation
+  - **6.3 Utility Elicitation**
-    Utility elicitation infers utility functions from human judgments using constructed lotteries and preference queries, typically normalizing utilities between 0 and 1.
-Monetary values are not always adequate due to nonlinearity of utility of wealth, as demonstrated by risk-aversion behaviors.
-Detailed methods are surveyed in [Farquhar 1984](https://doi.org/10.1287/mnsc.30.11.1283).
+    - Utility functions can be inferred by eliciting indifference probabilities between outcomes and lotteries.
+    - Monetary values are not a reliable utility proxy due to nonlinearity of wealth utility; risk aversion modifies utility shapes.
+    - Relevant methods are surveyed by [Utility Assessment Methods](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.30.11.1283).
-  - 6.4 Maximum Expected Utility Principle
+  - **6.4 Maximum Expected Utility Principle**
-    This principle prescribes that rational agents choose actions maximizing expected utility, computed from probabilistic beliefs about outcomes and their utilities.
-It serves as the fundamental decision-making criterion in the presence of uncertainty.
-For a full treatment, see [Peterson 2009](https://doi.org/10.1017/CBO9780511804774).
+    - A rational decision maximizes expected utility given observations and probabilistic models.
+    - Expected utility is computed as the sum of utilities weighted by conditional outcome probabilities.
+    - See [Artificial Intelligence: A Modern Approach](https://aima.cs.berkeley.edu/) for AI perspectives.
-  - 6.5 Decision Networks
+  - **6.5 Decision Networks**
-    Decision networks extend Bayesian networks by including decision and utility nodes, modeling decision problems with chance nodes, actions, and utilities.
-Solving them entails evaluating expected utilities for all decisions given observations, which is generally NP-hard.
-Algorithms by Shachter (1986, 1988) provide foundational methods; see [Jensen & Nielsen 2007](https://link.springer.com/book/10.1007/978-0-387-68282-7) for comprehensive discussion.
+    - Decision networks augment Bayesian networks with decision and utility nodes to compactly represent decision problems.
+    - Nodes include chance (random variables), decision (actions), and utility nodes; edges represent probabilistic, informational, or functional relations.
+    - Algorithms for evaluation involve iterating over decision assignments and performing Bayesian inference; see [Bayesian Networks and Decision Graphs](https://link.springer.com/book/10.1007/978-0-387-68282-1).
-  - 6.6 Value of Information
+  - **6.6 Value of Information**
-    Value of information quantifies the expected utility gain from observing additional variables before making decisions.
-It is computed as the difference between expected utility with and without the information, never negative, and guides observation choices when considering observation costs.
-Howard (1966) first formalized information value; see [Howard 1966](https://ieeexplore.ieee.org/document/4054414).
+    - Value of information quantifies the expected increase in utility from observing additional variables.
+    - It is computed by comparing expected utilities before and after conditioning on the new observation.
+    - The value of information is always nonnegative and can guide sequential observations; see Howard (1966), [Information Value Theory](https://ieeexplore.ieee.org/document/4103122).
-  - 6.7 Irrationality
+  - **6.7 Irrationality**
-    Empirical evidence shows human preferences often violate rationality axioms, exhibiting phenomena such as the certainty effect and framing effect.
-These deviations challenge expected utility theory's descriptive accuracy, motivating alternative models like prospect theory.
-For critique and alternatives, consult [Kahneman & Tversky 1979](https://www.jstor.org/stable/1914185) and Ariely (2008).
+    - Empirical studies reveal humans often violate rational utility theory axioms, exhibiting certainty and framing effects.
+    - These violations include preference inconsistencies as shown by Tversky and Kahneman’s experiments.
+    - Prospect theory provides an alternative model better aligned with observed human behavior; see [Prospect Theory](https://www.jstor.org/stable/1914185).
-  - 6.8 Summary
+  - **6.8 Summary**
-    Rational decision making merges probability with utility theory, relying on utility function existence from preference constraints.
-Decisions maximize expected utility and can be modeled with decision networks.
-Solving involves Bayesian inference and is computationally hard; value of information guides observation.
-Recognizing human irrationality remains important for practical decision systems.
+    - Rational decision making integrates probability and utility theory.
+    - Utility functions arise from rational preference constraints.
+    - Decision networks model decisions and utilities compactly but solving them is NP-hard.
+    - Value of information shapes observation strategies but human decisions can deviate from rationality.
-  - 6.9 Exercises
+  - **6.9 Exercises**
-    The exercises apply theoretical concepts including normalization of utilities, lotteries inducing indifference, affine transformations preserving preference, risk aversion proofs, expected utility calculations, and value of information computations.
-Solutions demonstrate practical application of utility theory to decision problems and networks.
-Supplementary materials include decision theory textbooks and foundational papers.
+    - Exercises cover utility normalization, lotteries, utility transformations, power utility risk aversion proof, expected utility calculation, and value of information computation.
+    - Solutions illustrate application of theory to practical decision examples such as umbrella bringing and puppy feeding.
+    - Exercises facilitate deeper understanding of decision theory principles and computational methods.